My Fingers Hurt

 Answer:

-I had to smile when I read your question, Jeanne, because even now there are days when my fingers and hands still become sore and sometimes swollen.
-If I have not worked with wire for a few days, or if I have been working for 6 or 7 days in a row, 8 to 10 hours a day, my digits still become overworked.
+I had to smile at your question, Jeanne there are still days when my fingers and hands get sore and sometimes swollen.
+If I haven't worked with wire for a few days, or if I've worked 6 to 7 days straight for 8 to 10 hours, my fingers get overworked.

-With time, you will develop thin calluses that will help to protect your fingers.
+Over time, thin calluses will form to protect your fingers.
 To relax your hands, try a paraffin wax hand spa.

 Answer contributed by Dale "Cougar" Armstrong